euromkay/sandbox-tweeteor/README.md

 Meteor's social media screen saver.
 Searches Twitter based on input from the user, and displays the tweets across multiple computers.
-*NOTE:* Tweeteor assumes that all the computers share a hard drive (just like Meteor does).
-If they do not, Tweeteor will crash.

 Dependencies
 ------------